menu icon

 Brown sugar: also called light brown sugar.
 The brown sugar gives a lovely caramel note to this recipe.
 You could experiment with dark brown sugar, or use white sugar but it won't have the same depth of flavor.

 Golden syrup: adds to the caramel flavors and helps stop the ice cream setting so firmly.
-You could use the same amount of maple syrup instead but your ice cream will freeze firmer, or leave it out all together.
+You could use the same amount of maple syrup instead but your ice cream will freeze firmer, or leave it out altogether.

 Cream: this recipe uses thickened cream with a fat content of around 34%.
 You could also use heavy cream or heavy whipping cream.